BlagovestMihaylov/soz-hw-1/README.txt

-This repository contains a JAVA code implementation for the Genetic Algorithm in solving the N-Queens problem.
+# Implementation for the Genetic Algorithm in solving the N-Queens problem.

-Classes include:
+## Classes include:

-Chromosome.java - class which contains the solutions.
+### Chromosome.java - class which contains the solutions.
-GeneticAlgorithm.java - class which implements the genetic algorithm for N-Queens.
+### GeneticAlgorithm.java - class which implements the genetic algorithm for N-Queens.
 Algorithm parameters are defined here.
-Writer.java - class which holds a string list to be written in a log file.
+### Writer.java - class which holds a string list to be written in a log file.
-TesterRunner.java - class which runs the tests and invokes the creation of the log file.
+### TesterRunner.java - class which runs the tests and invokes the creation of the log file.

-How to use:
+## How to use:

-Install JAVA JDK.
+### Install JAVA JDK.
-Compile and run TesterRunner.java along with its required classes in your preferred editor.
+### Compile and run TesterRunner.java along with its required classes in your preferred editor.
+### or run the built jar file: java -jar QueensProblemGenericAlgorithm.jar